-Does the New Tax Code for Payment Apps Apply to Personal Transactions with Friends and Family?
+Does the IRS 600 Dollar Rule for Payment Apps Apply to Personal Transactions with Friends and Family?

-Neither the old nor the new tax code for payment apps taxes applies to personal transactions between friends and family.
+Neither the old nor the new $600 tax rule for payment apps taxes applies to personal transactions between friends and family.
 Payment app tax rules only apply to commercial transactions.

 Do Payment Apps Have a Way to Separate Commercial Transactions and Personal Transactions?

 Most payment apps allow users to self-identify whether a transaction is personal or commercial.
 This, of course, opens the door to misclassifying payment app transactions.

 Payment app users should be aware that misclassifying commercial transactions as personal transactions carries hefty IRS tax penalties.